1 Lyman St.

 Historical Provenance of 1 Lyman St.

-The house and barn at 1 Lyman St. are on the National Register of Historic Places.
-Built it 1830, it was owned by Stephen Norcross, a Northborough Selectman and abolitionist 'who signed a petition for the creation of a new party that opposed slavery and was on a committee to carry out a resolution by the town to provide a day of observance for President Lincoln's death.'
+The house and barn at 1 Lyman St. are considered to be an historical asset for the town and both historically and architecturally significant.
+Built in 1830, it was owned by Stephen Norcross, a Northborough Selectman and abolitionist 'who signed a petition for the creation of a new party that opposed slavery and was on a committee to carry out a resolution by the town to provide a day of observance for President Lincoln's death.'